Performance Metrics Glossary

 | Pearson Correlation | Correlation between trade sequence and cumulative profit |

-Equity Curve Graph (Time-Based X Axis)
+Account-Equity Graph (Time-Based X Axis)

-Trades entered during the indicator warmup period (before max-bars-back bars have been processed) are excluded from both the equity curve and the monthly returns table.
+Trades entered during the indicator warmup period (before max-bars-back bars have been processed) are excluded from the equity curve and the monthly returns table.
 The graph itself is trimmed to start from the first tradable bar (after warmup), so no flat zero-line appears during the warmup period.
 The time-based period splitting also starts from the first tradable bar, not from the backtest start date.

 The post-warmup backtest period is divided into equal calendar periods: